Quantum Geometric Langlands Categories from N = 4 Super Yang-Mills Theory: Application to Quantum Geometric Langlands

 \begin{remark}[Metaplectic correction] From now on we will modify our definition slightly for examples of this form, coming from the quantization of a 1-shifted symplectic de Rham stack.
-Instead of using the line bundle $L$ prequantizing the 0-shifted symplectic structure on $\mc X$, we will impose a \emph{metaplectic correction}: we will choose a square-root $K^{1/2}$ of the canonical bundle on $\mc Y$, and define a \emph{corrected} geometric quantization to be the category $D_{L \otimes K^{1/2}}(\mc Y)$. \end{remark}
+Instead of using the line bundle $L$ prequantizing the 0-shifted symplectic structure on $\mc X$, we will impose a \emph{metaplectic correction}: we will choose a square-root $K^{1/2}$ of the canonical bundle on $\mc Y$, and denote a \emph{corrected} geometric quantization by $\text D_{L }(\mc Y)$ (which would have been written as $\text D_{L \otimes K^{1/2}}(\mc Y)$ in the convention until now). \end{remark}